-This second ESG performance goal is to advance development and permitting of the Company's TAT initiative, under which the Company is evaluating the recycle of its process streams to potentially recover radioisotopes for use in the manufacture of cancer therapeutics (15% of the total STIP weighting at 100% of target).
-Specifically, 100% of target required the Company to have completed initial engineering sufficient to satisfy stipulated early-stage permitting and development activity milestones relating to potential separation of Ra-226 and/or Ra-228 at the Mill; 150% of target required the Company to satisfy stipulated early to mid-stage permitting and development activity milestones relating to potential separation of Ra-226 and/or Ra-228 at the Company's Mill; 50% of target required the Company to advance feasibility analysis, engineering and permitting work relating to potential separation of Ra-226 and/or Ra-228 at the Company's Mill; and 0% of target resulted it the Company did not advance its long-term TAT initiatives during the 2022 year.
+This third ESG performance goal was to advance development and permitting of the Company's TAT initiative, under which the Company is evaluating the recycle of its process streams to potentially recover radioisotopes for use in the manufacture of cancer therapeutics (10% of the total STIP weighting at 100% of target).
+Specifically, 100% of target required the Company to have completed certain engineering and permitting activity milestones relating to lab analysis and testing for the potential recovery of Ra-228 at the Company's Mill, and/or to the production of commercial quantities of Ra-226 at the Mill; 150% of target required the Company to have advanced and/or completed certain more significant engineering and permitting activity milestones relating to the potential recovery of Ra-228 at the Company's Mill, and/or to the production of carget required the Company's Mill, and/or to the production of commercial quantities of Ra-226 at the Mill; 50% of target required advanced engineering and permitting activity milestones relating to lab analysis and testing for the production of commercial quantities of Ra-226 at the Mill; 50% of target required the Company's Mill, and/or to the production of commercial quantities of Ra-226 at the Mill; 50% of target required the Company to have advanced engineering and permitting activity milestones relating to lab analysis and testing for the potential recovery of Ra-228 at the Company's Mill, and/or to the production of commercial quantities of Ra-226 at the Mill; 50% of target required the Mill; and 0% of target resulted it the Company did not advance its long-term TAT initiatives during the 2023 year.

-As the Board was satisfied that the Company had completed initial engineering sufficient to satisfy stipulated early-stage permitting and development activity milestones relating to potential separation of Ra-226 and/or Ra-228 at the Mill, 100% of Plan had been achieved for this performance goal.
-As a result, a full weighting of 15% was achieved for this performance goal.
+As the Board was satisfied that the Company had completed certain engineering and permitting activity milestones relating to lab analysis and testing for the potential recovery of Ra-228 at the Company's Mill, and/or to the production of commercial quantities of Ra-226 at the Mill, 100% of Plan had been achieved for this performance goal.
+As a result, a full weighting of 10% was achieved for this performance goal.